kurotetsuka/papers/src/turing_criticism.md

 that the Analytical Engine can perform just that which humans know how to command it to perform.
 Humans, too, can perform only that which they know how to command themselves to perform.
-Just as we can communicate the instructions to acheive intelligence to ourselves and other humans, it must be possible to to program these instructions into some machine.
+Just as we can communicate the instructions to achieve intelligence to ourselves and other humans, it must be possible to to program these instructions into some machine.
-Turing takes the differing approach of stating that since the Analytical Engine was Turing-complete, it must have been capable of emulating the machine which could acheive intelligence.
+Turing takes the differing approach of stating that since the Analytical Engine was Turing-complete, it must have been capable of emulating the machine which could achieve intelligence.
 However, since he fails to prove that such a machine can exist, his dismissal is incomplete.